-- 1. Every dominatee w broadcasts message lamDominatee(w, v) indicating that w is a dominatee of v. - 2.
+1. Every dominate w broadcasts message lamDominatee(w, v) that w is a dominate of v.

 Every node x stores its two-hop away dominators from the messages lamDominatee(w, v) broadcasted by its neighbor w.
-Additionally, for each two-hop away dominator node v, it stores a unique neighbor node w that connects it and v.
-Node w could be the one with the smallest ID or the largest remaining battery power. - 3.
-Every dominatee node w broadcasts to its one-hop neighbors a message $\mathsf{TryConnector}(u, w, v, 0)$ for every dominators pair u and v (stored at $\mathsf{Dominators}$ ). - 4.
-If node w has the smallest ID among all its neighbors that sent TryConnector((u, \, v, 0)), then node w broadcasts lamConnector(u, w, v, 0). - 5.
-Every dominatee node w broadcasts to its one-hop neighbors $\mathsf{TryConnector}(u, w, v, 1)$ for its dominator u and a two-hop away dominator v.
-To save communications and decrease the number of connectors produced, we can let node w broadcast such message if u has smaller ID than v. - 6.
-Similarly, if w has the smallest ID among all its neighbors sending $\mathsf{TryConnector}(u,,v,1)$ , then node w broadcasts a message $\mathsf{IamConnector}(u,w,v,1)$ to its one-hop neighbor. - 7.
-Node w also sends message to the dominatee node x selected by w to connect v, asking it to be connector.
-After receiving such a message, dominatee node x broadcasts to its one-hop neighbors a message lamConnector (u, x, v, 2) for the two-hop away dominator u and its dominator v.
+Every dominatee node w broadcasts to its 1-hop neighbors a message TryConnector(u, w, v, 0) for every dominators pair u and v (stored at Dominators).

+4. If node w has the smallest ID among all its neighbors that sent TryConnector((u, , v, 0)), then node w broadcasts lam-Connector(u, w, v, 0).

+5. Every dominate node w broadcasts to its 1-hop neighbors a message TryConnector(u, w, v, 1) for its dominator u and the

+6. Similarly, if node w has the smallest ID among all its neighbors that sent TryConnector((u, , v, 1)), then node w broadcasts lamConnector(u, w, v, 1).

+7. After receiving message lamConnector(u, w, v, 1), every dominatee node x broadcasts to its 1-hop neighbors a message TryConnector(u, x, v, 2) for the 2-hop away dominator u and its dominator v.

+8. Similarly, if node x has the smallest ID among all its neighbors that sent TryConnector((u, , v, 2)), then node x broadcasts lamConnector(u, x, v, 2).

-It is possible that there may be multiple paths selected to connect two dominators u and v.
-See Fig. 3 for an illustration.
-However, this increases the robustness of the backbone.
+Notice that it is possible that, given any two nodes u and v, the path found by node u to connect v is different from the path found by v to connect u.
+Additionally, there may have multiple paths selected to connect two dominators u and v.
+We will show that the number of connectors are bounded.
+This increases the robustness of the backbone.

-For each two-hop away dominators pair u and v, there are at most two nodes claiming it to be connectors for them.
-This is because we can put at most two nodes inside the lune defined by u and v such that they cannot hear each other directly.
-Notice, if two nodes can hear each other (i.e., neighbors), then they cannot both have the smallest ID among all its neighbors that sent $\operatorname{TryConnector}(u,,v,0)$ .
-Thus, there are at most two connectors introduced for two dominators that are two-hop apart.
-See Fig. 3a for an illustration.
+Notice that, for each two hops away dominators pair u and v, there are at most 2 nodes claiming it to be connectors for them.
+This is because we can put at most put two nodes inside the lune defined by u and v such that they cannot hear each other directly.
+Notice, if two nodes can hear each other (i.e., neighbors), then they cannot have the smallest ID among all its neighbors that sent TryConnector(u, , v, 0).

-For two dominators that are three hops away, it is obvious that there are at most five nodes sent out lamConnector(u, \, v, 1).
-Moreover, each such sent message will trigger at most another node to send out message lamConnector(u, \, v, 2).
-Thus, there are at most five connectors introduced for two dominators.
-(This number can be improved by tighter analysis, but here we are interested to show that it is bounded by a constant.)
-Consequently, the total number of connectors introduced is at most a constant factor of the number of dominators in the graph.
-It is wellknown that MDS in UDG can be approximated within constant 5.
-So, the above method will generate a CDS whose size is within a constant factor of the minimum.
-Additionally, it is obvious that the number of communications by each node is bounded by a constant: There are a constant number of dominator pairs (u, v); one within two hops and one within one hop of a dominatee node and, for each pair, the communications is at most two.
-There is one message for claiming itself as connector candidate, and one message for claiming itself (if necessary) as connector.
+For two dominators that are three hops away, it is obvious that there are at most five nodes sent out lamConnector(u, , v, 1).
+Moreover, each such sent message will trigger at most another five nodes to send out message lamConnector(u, , v, 2).
+Thus, there are at most 30 connectors introduced for two domminators.
+Consequently, the total number of connectors introduced is at most a constant factor of the number of domminators in the graph.
+Previous reviewed localized clustering method can approximate the MDS with constant 5.
+So the above method will generate a CDS whose size is within a constant factor of the minimum.
+Additionally, it is obvious that the number of communications by each node is bounded by a constant: there are constant number of domminator pairs within two hops and for each pair the communications is at most 2.
+One for claiming itself as connector candidate, and one for claiming itself (if necessary) as connector.